maccu71/projects/README.md

 This helps prevent overwhelming the system with many restarts and unnecessary resource stress.

 However, in my opinion, it's not an fully automatic solution, leaving room for improvement for Kubernetes developers.
-One can imagine a situation where the default immutable `restartPolicy: Always` can be changed to, for example, `3`.
+One can imagine a situation where the default immutable `restartPolicy: Always` can be changed to some value after that Kubernetes ceased to create new Pod instances.

 Now you can kick out the deployment by:
 `kubectl delete -f https://raw.githubusercontent.com/maccu71/projects/master/memory-restriction.yml`